Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 :term:`Particl Marketplace` relies on open-source technologies that are openly audited, inspected, and improved by the global community.
 Each and every single component of the marketplace is designed to keep you, your funds, and your personal information safe.

-It is based on distributed ledger and :term:`peer-to-peer <Peer-to-Peer>` technologies, which you may know by hearing :term:`Blockchain` and Bitcoin's synonyms.
+It is based on distributed ledger and :term:`peer-to-peer <Peer-to-Peer>` technologies, which you may have heard when referred to as :term:`blockchain`, Bitcoin, or :term:`cryptocurrencies <cryptocurrency>`.
 It runs on a distributed network (:term:`Particl Network`) of :term:`nodes <Node>` hosted by volunteers scattered across the world.
-It is an entirely autonomous platform that doesn’t require any central party to operate, which means no company or organization is between buyers and sellers.
+It is an entirely autonomous platform that doesn’t require any central party to operate, which means no company or organization gets in the middle of a transaction between a buyer and a seller.

 .. raw:: html